rostools/r-cubed-intro/README.md

 ## Acknowledgements

-Much of the lesson material was taken and modified from multiple sources (most of which I've created, been involved in, or contributed to), including:
+Much of the lesson material was taken and modified from multiple sources (most of which Luke Johnston has created, been involved in, or contributed to), including:

 - [UofTCoders Reproducible Quantitative Methods for EEB](https://uoftcoders.github.io/rcourse/) (which I helped develop and is the inspiration and basis for this course)